Fleury Logo

 Light, as I use it, is matter

-Born in Rodez in 1919, Pierre Soulages is the greatest living French painter, celebrated for his radical body of work which explores the multiple possibilities of light offered by the colour black.
-Alongside Georges Mathieu and Hans Hartung, he was one of the pioneers of lyrical abstraction, which emerged in Paris immediately after the war.
+Born in Rodez in 1919, Pierre Soulages is the greatest French painter of abstraction in the 20th and 21st centuries.
+Celebrated for his radical work, he spent his life exploring the infinite luminous possibilities offered by the colour black.
+Alongside Georges Mathieu and Hans Hartung, he was one of the pioneers of lyrical abstraction, which emerged in Paris in the immediate post-war period.

 From 1947, Soulages began to make use of walnut stain.
 Applied using the tools of industrial painters, this fluid material produced a powerful contrast with the whiteness of the surrounding paper.
-The compositions are made of networks of brown lines with a sober, stripped-back appearance.
-Presented for the first time at the Salon des Surindépendants in 1947, these innovative works attracted attention and praise from his peers, but also from the critics.
-One of them was chosen in 1948 to appear on the poster of “Wanderausstellung französischer abstrakter Malerei,” the first German collective exhibition devoted to abstract art since the end of the war.
+The compositions, made of networks of brown lines with a sober, stripped-back appearance, were presented for the first time at the Salon des Surindépendants in 1947 and attracted attention and praise both from his peers and the critics.
+One of them was chosen in 1948 to appear on the poster of “Wanderausstellung französischer abstrakter Malerei”, the very first German collective exhibition dedicated to abstract art since the end of the war.

 Soulages’ painting bears no relationship to reality.
-As he conceived it as early as 1948, his painting was “an organisation, a set of relationships between shapes (lines, coloured surfaces, etc.), on which the meanings which we give it are made and undone.”
-No representation of the world, no signs, no symbols, but the presence of the world, still and silent, rooted in matter.
-Recognised early on as one of the pioneers of lyrical abstraction, whilst producing a singularly different body of work, Soulages fully inscribed his painting in the debate about abstraction’s relationship to reality, which shook up the post-war artistic scene.
+As he conceived it as early as 1948, his painting was “an organisation, a set of relationships between shapes (lines, coloured surfaces, etc.), on which the meanings which we give it are made and undone”.
+No representation of the world — no signs, no symbols —, but its presence, still and silent, rooted in matter.
+Recognised early on as one of the pioneers of lyrical abstraction, Soulages created a unique and distinctive body of work, fully engaging with the debate on the relationship between abstraction and reality that shook up the post-war artistic scene.

 In 1949, his first solo exhibition was held at the Lydia Conti gallery.
-His career was launched and soon blossomed beyond national borders, especially in the United States.
-Supported by James Johnson Sweeney, he took part in the travelling exhibition “Advancing French Art” in 1953, the “Younger European Artists” exhibition at the Guggenheim Museum in 1954 and “The New Decade” at MOMA in New York.
+His career was launched, and soon, blossomed beyond national borders, especially in the United States.
+Supported by James Johnson Sweeney, he took part in the travelling exhibition “Advancing French Art” as well as the “Younger European Artists” exhibition at the Guggenheim Museum in 1953, and in 1954, at “The New Decade” at MoMA in New York.

-After these decisive years, which saw him become one of the leading figures of the avant-garde, Soulages continued his pictorial quest and explored new directions.
-Alongside his black compositions on light backgrounds, new compositions appeared where black was combined with other colours.
-The palette remains deliberately limited but produces immensely subtle harmonies between contrast and transparency.
+After these decisive years that saw him become one of the leading figures of the avant-garde, Soulages continued his pictorial quest and explored new avenues.
+Alongside his black compositions on light backgrounds, new works emerged combining black with other colours.
+The palette remained deliberately limited but produced harmonies of great subtlety, playing with contrasts and the transparency of colours.

-1979 marked the beginning of the “Outrenoir” series, the most famous of the Soulages’ career, and undoubtedly its culmination.
-The black colour henceforth completely covered the surface of the canvas.
-Using tools that Soulages invented himself, the pictorial material was applied in thick layers and in successive passages to create different surface states, flattened, streaked, stripy, textured, a whole vocabulary of materiality that structures a space with an undeniably sculptural dimension.
-On this entirely black surface, light springs forth and is proposed in all its variations to the eyes of the person who looks at it.
-Henceforth inseparable, black and light come together in the Soulages’ painting, which carries within it a universal mystery that never ceases to raise questions.
+The year 1979 marked the beginning of the “Outrenoir” series, the most famous of the Soulages’ career and the culmination of years of research, with the black colour completely covering the surface of the canvas.
+Using tools that the painter himself invented, the pictorial material was applied in thick layers and successive passages to create different surface states, flat areas, streaks, stripes, reliefs — a whole vocabulary of materiality that structured a space with an undeniably sculptural dimension.
+From this entirely black surface, light sprang forth, offering infinite variations to the eyes of the viewer.
+Inseparable, black and light blend in Soulages’ painting, which carries within it a universal mystery that never ceases to raise questions.

 Read more